 You might think that, with all those highly paid, highly intelligent people working in the investment industry, you’d need a super-computer to run 24/7 in order to stand a chance.
 In fact, the opposite turns out to be true.

-By avoid any attempt to be clever, you can actually give yourself a massive advantage over the professionals who are all tripping over each other, trying to guess what the market’s going to do in the next week.
+By avoiding any attempt to be clever, you can actually give yourself a massive advantage over the professionals who are all tripping over each other, trying to guess what the market’s going to do in the next week.

-The real trick to beating the market is to have the right mindset, and for me the right mindset is this:
+The real trick to beating the market is to have the right mindset, and for me, the right mindset is this:

 Investors should concentrate on building a portfolio that can beat the market, rather than trying to pick individual shares that they think will become big winners.